What Is an XRP Neobank? The Case for Crypto-Native Banking

 | Transparency | Monthly statements | Platform-dependent | Treasury backing visible on-chain |

-| Insurance | FDIC (up to $250K) | Varies | Depositor reserve buffer, not FDIC/SIPC |
+| Insurance | FDIC (up to $250K) | Varies | Planned depositor reserve buffer; not funded or live today; not FDIC/SIPC |

 | Spending | Debit card | Limited | Card roadmap |